 To enable the binding functionality, the UE and the AF shall provide all available flow description information (e.g. source and destination IP address and port numbers and the protocol information).
 The UE shall use the traffic mapping information to indicate downlink and uplink IP flows.

+If PCEF indicates that a PDN connection is carried over satellite access (NB-IoT or LTE-M, see TS 23.401 [17]), the PCRF may take this information into account for the policy decision, e.g. together with any delay requirements provided by the AF.